This article was originally published by EverydayFeminism.com and is republished with permission.

 Suzannah Weiss is a Contributing Writer for Everyday Feminism and a New York-based writer whose work has appeared in The Washington Post, Salon, Seventeen, Buzzfeed, The Huffington Post, Bustle, and more.
 She holds degrees in Gender and Sexuality Studies, Modern Culture and Media, and Cognitive Neuroscience from Brown University.
 You can follow her on Twitter @suzannahweiss.

-[Feature Image: An individual with a short brown bob with bangs sits to the side wearing a red dress and looking into the camera with a serious expression .
-Source: Pexels.com]
+[Feature Image: An individual with light skin and a short brown bob with bangs sits to the side while leaning forward.
+They are wearing a red dress and looking into the distance with a serious expression.
+Source: Pexels]